Active-Animals/Website/docs/ontology/editing.md

 3. On your Projects list page, ensure that the 'Shared with Me' box is ticked.
 If you have been invited to the project, it should appear there as 'Active Animals ALPHA', although you may need to refresh the page, or even log back in if the page has expired.
 4. Open the project by clicking the project's name, or find more opening options in the hamburger button.
   - You can download your own legacy copies as often as you like: the project has a CC0 license and the file can be read by any owl/rdf/xml viewer.
-  - Unless you have manager's permission, please don't download to work offline with another editor such as Protégé and then upload, as you will overwrite the whole project.
+  - Unless you have the manager's permission, please don't download to work offline with another editor such as Protégé and then upload, as you will overwrite the whole project, losing other peoples' changes since your last download.

 #### Guides